Velrok/static-web-gen/content/blog/2014-12-05-versioning-work-notes-with-git-on-mac.markdown

----
-layout: post
-title: "Versioning work notes with git on Mac"
+# Versioning work notes with git on Mac

 date: 2014-12-05 14:36
-comments: true
-categories: Mac OSX notes git
----

 I started to keep a loose log of todo's and related useful information at work.
 This log is a simple text, file which I use in a append-only fashion.